Real estate deed of gift: what are the pitfalls and possibilities?

 Ownership of the immovable property is only established when you enter the donation agreement into the Land Registry.
 According to the Cadastral Act, the legal effects of the entry occur on the basis of a final decision on its authorisation at the moment when the proposal for registration has been delivered to the competent cadastral office.

-Does the donation have any effect on the subsequent inheritance?
+Does the gift have any effect on the subsequent inheritance?

 What if the donor favours only one of the descendants by transferring the apartment?
-A gift can indeed affect the succession.
-What the descendants of the deceased have received free of charge in the last three years before his death (this period can be extended in the will ) counts towards the mandatory share of the inheritance.
+A gift can indeed interfere with the inheritance.
+What the descendants of the deceased have received free of charge in the three years prior to his or her death (this period can be extended in the will ) counts towards the mandatory share of the estate.
 However, the usual gifts (e.g. Christmas presents) are not taken into account in this way.
 In practice, one can imagine a situation where a mother gives one of her three sons an apartment worth CZK 6,500,000 shortly before her death.
 She then leaves only cash of CZK 300,000 and movable assets of virtually zero value in her estate.
 Each of the sons would be entitled to CZK 100 000 from the estate.
-However, one has already received an apartment far in excess of this value, so he will receive nothing and only the other two will share.
+However, one has already received an apartment far in excess of that value, so he will receive nothing and only the other two will share.
 However, this does not compensate them for the total “loss”.
 On the other hand, the formerly gifted son does not have to worry about having to divide the gifted apartment or pay his siblings back.

 Therefore, the donation should be well thought out and the gift agreement should not be underestimated.